i-giron/inst377_jedim/README.md

-# Title of Project
+# Project Title:
 Market4Farmers: Connecting Farmers To Customers In Need

-# Description of Project:
+# Project Description:
-This project is design to provide members of the public by using Prince George API database  with convenient access to information about Prince George farmer markets locations, directions, and operating times.
+This project is design to provide members of the public by using Prince George API database  with convenient access to information about Prince George farmer markets locations, and map direction.

 # Description of target browsers:
 We are currently a site that will benefit the Android and the iOS users especially stakeholders such as WIC and SNAP participants to find information about Prince George